nizaranand/wordpress/wp-content/plugins/sociable/readme.txt

 Tags: sociable, social bookmarking, social bookmarks, social icons,  bookmarking, share, sharing, be sociable share, share and enjoy, digg, delicious, twitter, facebook, blinklist, stumbleupon, gmail, posterous, tumblr
 Requires at least: 2.6
 Tested up to: 3.3.1
-Stable tag: 4.2.9
+Stable tag: 4.3.0

 Congrats for joining the leader in the sharing space of WordPress plugins.
-"Sociable" is totally FREE, has over 1,5 million downloads and is experiencing an exponential growth and amazing new features.
-Your feedback is much apreciated.
-Enjoy!
+"Sociable" is totally FREE, has over 1,7 million downloads and now you can enjoy Fueto and make your searches more Sociable.

 == Description ==